Lugbara people

 The Lugbara are a Central Sudanic ethnic group who live primarily in the West Nile region of Uganda, in the adjoining area of the Democratic Republic of the Congo (DRC) with a few living in South Sudan.
-They speak the Lugbara language, a Central Sudanic, Nilotic language similar to the language spoken by the Madi, with whom they also share many cultural similarities.
-The Lugbara are famed for their beauty, tenacity and craftsman ship.
+They speak the Lugbara language, a Central Sudanic language similar to the language spoken by the Madi, with whom they also share many cultural similarities.

 Traditions and culture

-Traditionally, the Lugbara are farmers who rear some livestock and poultry, mainly Guineafowl locally known as 'ope'.
-They are the predominant keepers of guinea fowl in Uganda.
-Lugbara occupy the West Nile region of Uganda and Arua, Arua City, Maracha, Terego, Madi-Okollo, Yumbe and Koboko districts of Uganda to be specific.
+Traditionally, the Lugbara are farmers who rear some livestock and poultry, mainly guineafowl locally known as ope; they are the predominant keepers of guineafowl in Uganda.
+Lugbara occupy the West Nile region of Uganda (Arua City, Arua, Maracha, Terego, Madi-Okollo, Yumbe and Koboko districts of Uganda to be specific).
 The Lugbara are divided into many dialects which are easily understandable to each other.
-These include; Ayivu, Maracha, Terego, Vurra and Aringa.
-Tribes related to the Lugbara in language include Madi and Keliko in South Sudan.
+These include: Ayivu, Maracha, Terego, Vurra and Aringa.
+Tribes related to the Lugbara in language include Madi and Kaliko in South Sudan.
+The Lugbara also have a special name-giving ceremony called Cikiri every time a child is born.

-In the early days, the Lugbara were a mainly chiefdom based community.
-They did not have kingdoms and kings presiding over them as like other ethnic groups in Uganda.
+In the early days, the Lugbara were a mainly chiefdom-based community.
+They did not have kingdoms and kings presiding over them like other ethnic groups in Uganda.
 They mainly had chiefs who were their leaders.
-They formed friendly alliances with neighbouring chiefdoms so as to ensure their security against attacks from other ethnic groups.
+They formed friendly alliances with neighboring tribes so as to ensure their security against attacks from other ethnic groups.
 The earlier Lugbara did not have soldiers or a standing army in their chiefdoms.
-Every able bodied man had the duty to protect his village hence all able bodied men were automatically considered a soldier though this was not a permanent duty.
+Every able-bodied man had the duty to protect his village hence all able-bodied men were automatically considered a soldier though this was not a permanent duty.
 The Lugbara were originally animists as their mythology attests.
-However Christianity is now the predominant religion amongst them today with Islam another major religion.
+However, Christianity is now the predominant religion amongst them with Islam another major religion.
+According to the 2002 Census of Uganda, the majority of Lugbara people at around 48.6% are Roman Catholic, while 21.4% are Anglican and 29.1% are Sunni Muslim.